quasarframework/quasar/docs/src/pages/start/contribution-guide.md

 This guide covers ways in which you can become a part of the ongoing development of Quasar.

+But, before we begin, a first important note.
+Everyone interacting in Quasar is expected to follow the [Quasar code of conduct](https://github.com/quasarframework/quasar/blob/dev/.github/CODE_OF_CONDUCT.md).

+Now that we've got that covered, let's go!

 After reading this guide, you will know:

 * How to use GitHub to report issues.